rwhetten/DeepSeqAnalysis/docs/source/transcriptome-assembly.rst

 \

-+ Align the fastq-format sequence reads to the reference sequence using the hisat2 program (using the --dta option), and pipe the output to samtools1.3 view to convert the SAM output into BAM, then to samtools1.3 sort to sort the output BAM data and save it to a file.
++ Align the fastq-format sequence reads to the reference sequence using the hisat2 program (using the --dta option), and pipe the output to samtools view to convert the SAM output into BAM, then to samtools sort to sort the output BAM data and save it to a file.

 \

-+ Download the Linux x86_64 binary version of the StringTie program from the link under the Obtaining and installing StringTie heading on the program `home page <http://ccb.jhu.edu/software/stringtie/index.shtml>`_.
-Unpack the zip archive in your /home/lubuntu directory.
++ Stringtie is already installed on VCL instances.
+If you are not working from the VCL you can download and install the Linux x86_64 binary version of the StringTie program from the link under the Obtaining and installing StringTie heading on the program `home page <http://ccb.jhu.edu/software/stringtie/index.shtml>`_.

 \